Jorge Soler Preview, Player Props: Marlins vs. Rays

 Jorge Soler At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 114th, his on-base percentage ranks 81st, and he is 14th in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 114th, his on-base percentage ranks 81st, and he is 15th in the league in slugging.

-- Soler has picked up a hit in 78 of 124 games this season, with multiple hits 22 times.
+- In 63.2% of his 125 games this season, Soler has picked up at least one hit.
+He's also had 22 multi-hit games.

-- In 34.7% of his games this year, Soler has picked up at least one RBI.
-In 20 of those games (16.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 34.4% of his games this season, Soler has had at least one RBI.
+He's picked up more than one in 16.0% and driven in three or more of his team's runs in five contests.

+- In 54 of 125 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.